alchemist-org/alchemist/readme.md

 $ composer install
 ```

-Make temporary or permanently global alias (on Linux put the row to the ~.bash_aliases or directly ~.bashrc file):
+Make temporary or permanent global alias (on Linux put the row to the ~.bash_aliases or directly ~.bashrc file):
 ```
 $ alias alchemist='php <alchemist/location>/bin/alchemist.php'
 ```